 - The inability to transfer patients to other facilities because of traffic congestion and/or the lack of transportation; and

-- Staff attrition, over a varying period of time, caused by fear and/or fatigue.
+- Staff attrition, over a varying period of time, is caused by fear and/or fatigue.

 To briefly summarize, the detonation of a nuclear device of any size, in any community, would inevitably have a profound series of effects on a broad spectrum of all healthcare facilities in the area, including those that survive the detonation itself.
 Training plans and exercises will certainly improve general preparedness for this type of incident, but the initial and ongoing patient-care requirements still would be overwhelming – and remain that way for a considerable period of time.
 Rapid and comprehensive regional, state, and federal assistance, in large quantities, will be required to save as many lives as possible and, while doing so, promote and support the recovery of the community’s overall healthcare system.